adamkenyeres/Chat/README.md

 Automated tests had been written with mocha and chai.

-Test files are located under ./test
+Server related test files are located under ./test

 Running the tests: